tpavelchak/movielist/README.md

 ## Coding style

-THe codebase is [PEP8](https://www.python.org/dev/peps/pep-0008/) compliant.
+The codebase is [PEP8](https://www.python.org/dev/peps/pep-0008/) compliant.
 We can use command `./scripts/style_guide_check.sh` to verify it.